Hanaasagi/tokio-metrics-collector/README.md

     // construct a TaskMonitor
     let monitor = tokio_metrics_collector::TaskMonitor::new();
-    // add this monitor to task collector with label 'simple_task' task_collector.add("simple_task", monitor.clone());
+    // add this monitor to task collector with label 'simple_task'
+    // NOTE: duplicate labels in multiple monitors cause incorrect data aggregation.
+    // It is recommended to use unique labels for each monitor and
+    // instrument multiple tasks by the `instrument` function. task_collector.add("simple_task", monitor.clone());

     // spawn a background task and instrument